 Many young students drop out of schools, sometimes to earn to support their families and sometimes due to other reasons, and this has a severe consequence to their future and society.
 Sometimes those students are to be blamed, but oftentimes, the system is responsible for it.
 The state should revise the way it runs schools and arranges re-schooling facilities while the school authority should provide some paid jobs to needy students to mend this situation.

 Moreover, the school authority should make education more fun in school to retain young students.
-For instance, some of the Japanese schools use interactive and fun methods to teach young minds, and this has increased students’ school attendance dramatically.
+For instance, some Japanese schools use interactive and fun methods to teach young minds, and this has increased students’ school attendance dramatically.
 Such initiatives should be welcomed and more widely used.
-Besides, the school authority can arrange some clerical jobs to needy students to help them continue their studies.
+Besides, the school authority can arrange some clerical jobs for needy students to help them continue their studies.

 To conclude, education is the most important pillar for the development of a nation and the state and school authority should help students stay in schools and finish their academic years.
 Without having an educated nation, crime and unemployment would skyrocket to push society to complete chaos.